ms/buildtogether.tech/src/research.md

 That said, most software actually *does* run despite the fact that programmers don't do things the "right" way.
-One possible reason comes from the study of trivial packages reported in <cite>Abdalkareem2017</cite>, which looked at 230,000 NPM packages and 38,000 JavaScript applications.
+One possible reason comes from the study of trivial packages reported in [% b Abdalkareem2017 %], which looked at 230,000 NPM packages and 38,000 JavaScript applications.
 It turns out that less than half of the trivial packages include tests; instead, they are "deployment tested", i.e., their authors fix the breakages that users report, so that while